smilegupta/readme-badges/README.md

 ### 👋 Thanks for dropping by!

 I'm a full stack developer focusing mostly on browser and frontend tech.
-Most recently, I have been doing a mix of hands-on-keyboard React/Typescript development and also modernization consulting work for the [U.S. Digital Service](https://usds.gov)!
+Most recently, I have been doing a mix of hands-on-keyboard React/Nẽxtjs development!

 ### Stuff I work on